SwastikaManna/Fun-Projects/README.md

 A fun webpage with a heartfelt letter and a torchlight to read it.

 ## Message
-A cute and fun way to ask someone who you dont want to be rejected from .
+A cute and fun way to ask someone who you don't want to take no as an answer.

+##Flowers
+An animation of flowers blooming made by using HTML, CSS & JavaScript.